Numbers 9 – Keeping the Passover; the Cloud by Day and Fire by Night

 a.
 Now on the day that the tabernacle was raised up: When the tabernacle was originally built (raised up), God blessed it by showing His presence in the form of the cloud by day and the fire by night (Exodus 40:34-38).

 b.
-The cloud covered the tabernacle: This cloud of God’s Shekinah glory was evident at different times in Israel’s history; when Solomon built the temple, the cloud of glory filled the temple (1 Kings 8:10-11); but when Israel apostatized, and before the temple was destroyed by conquering Babylonians, the cloud of glory departed (Ezekiel 10:3-4, 18-19).
+The cloud covered the tabernacle: This cloud of God’s Shekinah glory was evident at different times in Israel’s history.
+For example, when Solomon built the temple, the cloud of glory filled the temple (1 Kings 8:10-11).
+When Israel had completely turned away from God, and before the temple was destroyed by conquering Babylonians, the cloud of glory departed (Ezekiel 10:3-4, 18-19).

 c.
-From evening until morning it was above the tabernacle like the appearance of fire: Additionally, this was more than proof of God’s presence.
-The cloud by day and the fire by night were actual helps and comforts to Israel.
-The fire at night was obviously a comfort to Israel in the midst of a dark wilderness, and the cloud by day would be a shade from the hot wilderness sun.
+From evening until morning it was above the tabernacle like the appearance of fire: These signs were more than the visible assurance of God’s presence.
+The cloud by day and the fire by night were also helps and comforts to Israel.
+The fire at night was a comfort to Israel amid a dark wilderness, and the cloud by day was a shade from the hot wilderness sun.

-i.
-For You have been a strength to the poor, a strength to the needy in his distress, a refuge from the storm, a shade from the heat (Isaiah 25:4) The Lord is your keeper; the Lord is your shade at your right hand.
-The sun shall not strike you by day (Psalm 121:5).
-In the Lord, we genuinely have it “made in the shade”!
+· For You have been a strength to the poor, a strength to the needy in his distress, a refuge from the storm, a shade from the heat (Isaiah 25:4).

 2. (16-23) Guidance by the cloud by day and the fire by night.

 a.
-So it was always: Though Israel had been organized and ordered by God; though they had been cleansed, and set apart, and blessed, and giving, and walking in their priesthood, they still had to be guided by God each step of the way to make it to the Promised Land.
-God had not done all those previous things to make them able to start towards the Promised Land on their own, but to make every step in constant dependence on Him.
+So it was always: Though Israel had been organized and ordered by God; cleansed, set apart, and blessed; generous in giving, and walking according to their priesthood, they still had to be guided by God each step of the way to make it to the Promised Land of Canaan.
+God did not do all those previous things to make them able to march towards the Promised Land without Him, but to make every step in constant dependence on Him.

-i.
-Believers today must, in the same way, be led by the presence of God; when Paul says let the peace of God rule in your hearts (Colossians 3:15) he means the presence of God’s peace is to be an umpire or a judge in our hearts.
+iii.
+In a similar way, believers must be led by the presence of God.
+Colossians 3:15 says, let the peace of God rule in your hearts.
+This means to let the presence of God’s peace be an umpire or a judge in our hearts and lives.